Pookie-n-Rookie/NeuronArchive/README.md

 2. **Question Answering:**
    - When you ask a question, it's also converted into a vector embedding
    - The system finds the most relevant document chunks using similarity search
-   - These chunks are sent to LLaMA 3 along with your question
+   - These chunks are sent to Mistral-7B-Instruct along with your question
-   - LLaMA 3 generates a contextual answer based on the retrieved information
+   - Mistral-7B-Instruct generates a contextual answer based on the retrieved information

 This approach ensures answers are grounded in your documents' actual content, reducing hallucinations and providing accurate responses.